 - What happens during a Cervical Screening Test?

-- How will the changes to cervical screening affect me?
+- How do the changes to cervical screening affect me?

-- The Cervical Screening Test will only be offered every five years, why the change?
+- The Cervical Screening Test is only offered every five years, why the change?

 - Why has the age changed from 18 to 25 years for the first test screening test?